-Use them wisely, and remember – even the most targeted ad won’t be successful if you don’t create a dedicated social media landing page for it.
-And you can create as many free pages as you’d like right here with unlimited traffic!
+Use them wisely, and remember – even the most targeted ad won’t be successful if you don’t create a dedicated social media post-click landing page for it.

 If “everybody’s doing it” was ever a good reason to get involved in something, this is it.